codemix/babel-plugin-typecheck/README.md

 }
 ```

-And guards against some silly mistakes, for example compiling the following code will raise a `SyntaxError`, because the function can return the wrong type.
+And guards against some silly mistakes, for example the following code will fail to compile with a `SyntaxError`, because the function can return the wrong type.

 ```js
 function foo (): boolean {